 We’ve got you covered with some cool and (truly) free Cozumel “things to do” ideas and suggestions.

 Cozumel can be a very economical destination for your vacation, especially if you don’t require the fanciest all-inclusive resort, and you like eating in multi-cultural local cafes, authentic taco joints, and a huge array of delicious local mom-and-pop” restaurants.

 Scuba diving costs can add up (so worth it, though! read more about why, here.), but aside from that, there are loads of free ways to spend your time in Cozumel so you can save your budget for the main expenses of your vacation.

-Cozumel offers many free things to see and do, especially around the downtown area of San Miguel de Cozumel, or “Centro,” as it’s known to locals.
-There is a wide variety of free street art and performance in Cozumel, as well as many free seasonal exhibitions and concerts, and specific beaches that are known for their beautiful blue Caribbean water and their free and easy access – with no strings attached.
+Cozumel offers many free things to see and do, especially around the downtown area of San Miguel de Cozumel.
+There’s a wide variety of free street art and performance in downtown Cozumel, and local public beaches and snorkeling access points that are known for their beautiful blue Caribbean water and their free and easy access – with no strings attached.